ibm-cloud-docs/devsecops/devsecops-pipelines-add-steps.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding test and build steps to pipelines
+#  Adding the test results and building scripts to the pipeline
 {: #cd-devsecops-add-pipeline-steps}

-You can connect your existing test and build flow to the continuous integration pipeline by adding the results of your new or existing test and build scripts to the DevSecOps pipeline continuous integration flow.
+ Connect your existing test and build flow to the Continuous Integration pipeline by adding the results of your new or existing test and build scripts to the DevSecOps pipeline Continuous Integration flow.
 {: shortdesc}

 You can use the following stages within the continuous integration pipeline to add test and build steps:

-* Setup stage
+* **Setup**
-* Test stage
+* **Test**
-* Containerize stage (build)
+* **Containerize**  (build)
-* Release stage
+* **Release**

-## Setup
+## Pipeline Setup
 {: #cd-devsecops-add-pipeline-setup}

-You can use the Setup stage to set up your test and build environment and pull information into the pipeline.
+ Use the **Setup** stage to set up your test and build environment and pull information into the pipeline.
 For example, you can use multiple app-related repos in a single build.
-You can clone all of the repos that you need and make the pipeline aware of those repos in compliance-related checks and scans.
+You can clone all the repos that you need and make the pipeline aware of those repos in compliance-related checks and scans.

-The default app repo cloned by the pipeline internally and added to the pipeline by using the `save_repo pipelinectl` interface with the reference name `app-repo`.
+The default app repo that is cloned by the pipeline internally and added to the pipeline by using the `save_repo pipelinectl` interface with the reference name `app-repo`.
 The default repo is either provided by the repo pipeline UI parameter or selected by its toolchain binding name, if you set up the pipeline from the toolchain template.

-If you want to use more repos, clone them in the setup stage and use the same `save_repo` interface to add them to the pipeline.
+If you want to use more repos, clone them in the **setup** stage and use the same `save_repo` interface to add them to the pipeline.

 ### Example
 {: #cd-devsecops-add-pipeline-setupexample}